infinityplusb/Advanced-Lane-Finding/README.md

 ---
 ##### To Improve
-  The algorithm provides well for most of the video.
-There is a moment or two during the transition between road surface that the algorithm doesn't fully cope with, but this is immediately rectified.
+  The algorithm provides well for all of the video.
+While the accuracy at the top of the polygon (i.e. further away from the car) skews offline, the main body of the polygon is an accurate representation of the lane from both a width and curvature perspective.
+  The polygon fits reasonably well to the lane, and doesn't have any large disturbance that should affect driving.

 ### Discussion